 As part of our continuous improvement approach, the ALP program allows us and our suppliers to identify potential labor challenges on tobacco farms and help improve labor practices on the tobacco farm.
 Being an integral part of the supply chain due diligence process, it also contributes to the social aspects of grower communities and supports sustainable agriculture overall.
 Whether we source tobacco directly from growers or through tobacco leaf merchants, our contracted suppliers are committed to implementing our ALP.

-Our leaf supply chain due diligence process is based on a five-step framework - Identify, Prioritize, Respond, Measure, and Report, while our ALP’s role is to help us to identify issues on tobacco farms on a daily basis.
-This process follows the Guidance on Responsible Agricultural Supply Chains provided by the Organization for Economic Co-operation and Development (OECD) and the Food and Agriculture Organization (FAO), as well as recommendations by the International Labor Organization.
+Our Leaf Supply Chain Due Diligence process (SCDD) is based on a five-step framework - Identify, Prioritize, Respond, Measure, and Communicate and Report, while our ALP program helps us to identify issues on tobacco farms on a daily basis.
+This process follows the Guidance on Responsible Agricultural Supply Chains provided by the Organization for Economic Co-operation and Development (OECD) and the Food and Agriculture Organization (FAO), as well as recommendations by the International Labour Organization.
 It also follows the UN Guiding Principles for Business and Human Rights.

-Director, Leaf Supply Chain Due Diligence,
+Director, Leaf Supply Chain Due Diligence, JT International

 Extreme breaches include the worst violations of workers’ rights, such as slavery, forced labor, human trafficking, violence, or severe physical, mental, or sexual abuse.
-These can be difficult for a Leaf Technician to identify and address – especially if the issue is associated with criminal activity.
+These can be difficult for an Agronomy Technician to identify and address – especially if the issue is associated with criminal activity.
 Responding to extreme breaches therefore requires care and, in many cases, support from the police and/or other authorities or non-governmental organizations.